Laura-Legat/Practical-Work-AI/README.md

 ## Training

 Train/finaltrain Ex2Vec by running the `train.py` script.
 Similarly, train GRU4Rec by running the `run.py` script located in the `GRU4Rec_Fork` submodule folder.
 Please refer to the argparse documentation within the script for further information on the flags.
+Resulting models will either be stored as checkpoints in their respective `chckpts` subdirectories (any checkpoint models during training), or in the `models` subdirectory (final model).
+For Ex2Vec, tensorboard information will be stored in the `/runs/` subdirectory.

 ## Combination ideas